larslaade/memory/README.md

-memory
+Memory
 ======

-memory card game created with css3 and javascript
+A memory card game created with HTML, CSS3 and JavaScript.

-licence
+I initially crafted this for my daughter in 2010.
+Now I've updated the code to run in all major browsers.

+Licence
 =======

 The MIT License (MIT)